Lawyer Vrinda Grover says police should be held accountable for arbitrary arrests

 “They [the police] have to make out a case not just that there is a prima facie case against me [an accused person] but they have to make out a case saying that they need to arrest me,” she said.
 “So the prosecution has to cross many legal thresholds to curtail anybody’s liberty.”

-The lawyer told Live Law that the court should call out police officials when they seek remand saying that the accused person is not cooperating.
+The lawyer told Live Law that the court should call out police officials when they seek remand saying that an accused person is not cooperating.

 Grover also said that when an accused person refrains from giving bank details to the police, who have arrested him for an alleged objectionable tweet, it cannot be described as non-cooperation.
 “It’s an assertion of my fundamental rights,” she said.